To partner with JLOC’s Project EmpowHer and request period products, please complete this form.

 Thank you for your interest in increasing access to menstrual resources and elevating the conversation on period poverty.

-Mission: Empowering women and girls in the Oklahoma City Metro by providing access to feminine supplies and health education.
+Mission: Empowering women and girls in the Oklahoma City Metro by providing access to menstrual supplies and health education.

 Vision: End period poverty in the Oklahoma City Metro.